leomeyer/Arducom/README.md

 	- Read and write data from and to EEPROM
 	- Read and write data from and to RAM
 	- Set and read a Real Time Clock (DS1307 is supported)
-	- "FTP-style" file access from SD card
+	- "FTP-style" SD card file access
 	- Access Arduino pins (read and set state)
 	- Serial port communication via RS232
 	- I2C via hardware I2C (or software I2C on almost arbitrary pins)